Is the Samsung Frame TV Worth It? Maybe Not.

 Bottom line… Is the Samsung Frame TV worth it?

-Now let's turn our attention to the question that I've received countless times since we hung our Frame TV this summer… Is the Frame TV worth it?
+Now let's turn our attention to the question that I've received countless times… Is the Frame TV worth it?
 My answer is YES if you are planning to use it in a space that you spend a lot of time in with the TV off and on, like a living room or family room.
 That makes the art mode display feature really, really worth it.
 It's so nice not to stare at a big black box on your TV.

 If you need a TV that you only look at when you are watching it or that you spend very limited time looking at when it's off (like our primary bedroom TV) I would recommend saving your money.
-Just use this method to upgrade your basic TV!
+Just use this method to display art on your basic smart TV!
 We've done it in our bedroom and our bonus room (see below).

 Samsung Frame TV Review- Frame TV alternative displaying digital art in gallery wall by Tasha Agruso of Kaleidoscope Living

 I hope you have found this helpful!
-I wish we could have found something like this to help make our decision a bit easier when we were trying to decide if we should spend more than $1,000 on a TV (because it seemed a bit crazy to us at the time).
-But because of where it is, I'm definitely glad we went for it.
-That said, we don't need one of these in any other room in our home.
-Less expensive TVs in those rooms will suit us just fine.
+I wish we could have found something like this to help make our decision a bit easier when we were trying to decide if we should spend more than $1,000 on a TV (because it seemed a bit crazy to us at first).
+But because both of our Samsung Frame TVs are in highly visible living spaces in our home, we don't regret either of them.
+BUT, we won't be purchasing the more private rooms in our home–less expensive TVs in those rooms will suit us just fine!

 Wondering how I approach transforming rooms and spaces in our home?
 Check out Designer in a Binder®.